Revel Transit Inc.

 Our Site and Services may contain links or embedded content (e.g., videos, images, articles, etc.) which may link to third party websites.
 Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third-party websites.
 We are not responsible for the information practices of such third-party websites.

 We use information that we collect about Users or that we receive from Users or third parties:

 - To present our Platform to each User;

-- To provide each User with information or services that the User requested from us;
+- To provide each User with information, services or products that the User requested from us;

 - To carry out our obligations and enforce our rights arising from any contracts entered into between us and a User;

 - To allow Users to participate in interactive features on our Platform;

 - To contact a User about our goods and services that may be of interest to the User, unless the User has opted-out of receiving such communications;